Why should I form a separate business entity for my home business?

 Most people with side hustles or home businesses start and operate as a sole proprietorship, also known as an unincorporated business.
-As your home business grows, however, there are benefits to Incorporation and formalizing the business structure.
+As your home business grows, however, there are benefits to setting up a separate business entity and formalizing the business structure.

 As a sole proprietor, if something goes wrong or there is a debt the business cannot cover, the business owner is personally liable.
 This means that the business owner may have to pay out debts from personal assets and bank accounts.
 Businesses that form a corporation or a limited liability company (LLC) don't have to worry about this.
 Generally, creating an LLC or corporation will provide personal asset protection for the business owner, allowing the business to bear the risk.

 Additionally, both corporations and LLCs provide tax flexibility for their owners.
 With a corporation, you can avoid double taxation of business profits and dividends by electing S-corporation tax status.
 An LLC can elect to be taxed as a corporation or have the business profits and losses "passed through" to the owner's personal taxes.
 In addition, both corporations and LLCs allow you to deduct ordinary business expenses, such as salaries, office supplies, and computer equipment, reducing the overall tax burden.